-We have more information about Support for Mortgage Interest (see pages 121 to 122).
-This may still be available if you do not get UC.
+This may be available if you do not get UC.

-If you live in a shared ownership property (see page 106), you may get help paying your rent and mortgage interest.
-You get the money and must pay it to your housing association and mortgage company.
+If you live in a shared ownership property, you may get help paying your rent and mortgage interest.
+You must pay the money you get to your housing association and mortgage company.

-If your property is leasehold, you may get help with some service charges including:
+If your property is leasehold, you may get help with some service charges, including: